gaozheng53/CS6327VideoAnalysis/src/hw-1/readme.md

 VAAssignment1-4,5

->Do color transfer to detect orange and make it to white part with black background color, and save these output images "1.jpg"~"6.jpg" corresponding to the input images "image1.jpg"~"image6.jpg".
+>Do color transfer to detect orange and make it to white part with black background color, and save these output images "1.jpg" to "6.jpg" corresponding to the input images "image1.jpg" to "image6.jpg".

 VAAssignment1-6